How to Remove Pet Stains from Carpet

 Removing Pet Urine Stains and Feces Stains from Carpets

-Soap leaves a residue and is just about impossible to completely remove from carpeting.
-This residue will attract any dirt it comes in contact with, which is why stains keep coming back.
+One of the most common mistakes people make when removing pet stains on carpet is using a detergent to clean it up.
+The soap in detergent can leave a residue behind which can be just about impossible to completely remove from carpeting.
+The soapy residue will attract any dirt it comes in contact with, which is why stains keep coming back.
+So it’s good to know how to remove pet stains from carpet.

 Remember, immediate action works best but if it has dried and you can smell the accident, use your nose to find it or in the case of a urine accident, use a blacklight to detect the spot.